AdityaRajput17/Better-Dropbox/README.md

 - The original Dropbox team for creating the inspiration for this project.

 Thank you for checking out the "Better Dropbox" project!
-We hope you find it useful and welcome your contributions.
+I hope you find it as interesting and fun as I did.